 If you have luggage or camping equipment strapped to your car, ensure it is secured safely before you embark on your journey.
 The same applies if you’re carrying a heavy load in your car or on the back of your ute.
 Packing the weight evenly will prevent uneven weight distribution from affecting your car or trailer’s handling.

 If you’re towing a trailer, check that your car is capable of safely towing the trailer’s weight and that it’s hitched properly.

 A trailer or loose item can cause a serious accident if it disconnects or falls off your vehicle.
 The driver responsible could face criminal charges, as well as having to pay compensation for any damages or injuries caused.
 If the driver was carrying a load that exceeds their vehicle’s maximum tow or downball weight, their insurance may be voided.

 Just because there is an assigned speed limit, doesn’t mean that driving that speed is always safe.
 Particularly in heavier holiday traffic, make sure you:

-- Read the road conditions, adjusting your speed and increasing the distance between you and the vehicle in front as necessary.
+Read the road conditions, adjust your speed and increase the distance between you and the vehicle in front as necessary.

 If you’re driving on country roads use extra caution, especially when overtaking other vehicles.
 Higher speed limits on rural roads combined with hazards like wildlife, potholes or farming vehicles increase the risk of accidents, so ensure you’re alert and prepared.